2013: A year of travels, graduation, moving and starting full-time work

 You might be wondering how I managed to fit any travelling in between graduating, moving cities and working full-time?
 I can tell you that getting a job in the travel sector made a lot of it possible.

-For anyone who’s just graduated, or fancies a career change, then you should check out the travel sector.
+For anyone who’s just graduated, or fancies a career change, you should check out the travel sector.
 You’ll get the chance to work with people who share your lust for travel, learn more about the world, and if you’re lucky get the chance to explore regions which you thought were only accessible through books.

 There is, however, a general feeling that wages in the travel sector aren’t very high, and whilst this is true, I believe the perks make up for it.